Pavel Winternitz

-and his doctorate at Leningrad University (Ph.D.
+and received a doctorate from Leningrad University (Ph.D.
 1962) under the supervision of J. A. Smorodinsky.

 His research is on integrable systems and symmetries.

+Life and career

-He was a member of the Mathematical Physics group at the Centre de recherches mathématiques (CRM), a national research centre in mathematics at the Université de Montréal and Professor in the Department of Mathematics and Statistics at Université de Montréal.
+Winternitz was a member of the Mathematical Physics group at the Centre de recherches mathématiques (CRM), a national research centre in mathematics at the Université de Montréal and Professor in the Department of Mathematics and Statistics at Université de Montréal.

 His work has had a strong impact in several domains of mathematical physics, and his publications are very widely cited.